 So by your definition TB was a myth before it was properly understood?

 The key point is that when the medical establishment are confronted with a problem which is mainly mental or behavioural — a subjective reaction — they go looking for a physical cause and rule out personal and social solutions, preferring pharmaceutical interventions and self-appeasing therapies.
 They never actually find a definite physical cause, which is why they have to vote ‘diseases’ into existence and why they diagnose on the base of behaviour (masturbation, anal-sex, hallucinations, weird language, alcoholism, anarchism, unemployment, low grades, socialism…) — but the assumption is that the cause of psychological problems and suffering is literal and physical.
 Personal and collective causes are ruled out.
-The possibility that traumatic childhood experiences lead to ‘mental illness’, or that verbal abuse during childhood lead to ‘personality disorders’, or that diet can adversely affect mental health and or that society drives us out of our wits are instantly ruled out by the medical profession (and their dependent clients) for the simple reason that it would put them out of a job (or out of an excuse).
+The possibility that traumatic childhood experiences lead to ‘mental illness’, or that verbal abuse during childhood leads to ‘personality disorders’, or that diet can adversely affect mental health or that society drives us out of our wits are instantly and reflexively dismissed by the medical profession (and their dependent clients) for the simple reason that it would put them out of a job (or out of an excuse).